-The number of refugee and migrant arrivals to Bosnia and Herzegovina during 2018 has significantly increased, with over 22 400 arrivals recorded since the beginning of the year compared to 755 arrivals in 2017.
+The number of refugees and migrants arrivals to Bosnia and Herzegovina during 2018 significantly increased, with over 24 067 arrivals recorded in 2018 compared to 755 arrivals in 2017.

 Many are trying to move through Bosnia and Herzegovina to enter the EU by crossing into Croatia; however, many also remain in the country.
-UNHCR, the UN Refugee Agency, estimates that around 6 000 people are present in Bosnia and Herzegovina as of mid-November 2018.
+UNHCR, the UN Refugee Agency, estimates that around 5 000 people are present in Bosnia and Herzegovina as of mid-January 2019 but the number fluctuates.

-In past months, basic assistance such as food, shelter, and basic healthcare were provided by local communities and international organisations.
+At the beginning of 2018, local communities and international organisations provided basic assistance such as food, shelter, and basic healthcare.
 However, their capacities were overstretched.
 In May 2018, the Council of Ministers of Bosnia and Herzegovina officially requested assistance from the EU.

 The two government reception sites offer limited reception capacity and are located far from the migratory route.
-Due to limited capacities to accommodate vulnerable people and families, the provision of adequate accommodation and services is difficult.
-Unaccompanied and separated children are particularly vulnerable in this sense.
-Many refugees and migrants camp in open air or take shelter in disused buildings in the areas bordering Croatia, where there are few or no sanitary facilities.
-The onset of the winter makes providing adequate shelter even more critical.
+Due to limited capacities to accommodate vulnerable people and families, the provision of adequate accommodation and services has been difficult.
+The humanitarian needs persist.
+Unaccompanied and separated children are particularly vulnerable.

 Since the beginning of the influx of refugees and migrants in Bosnia and Herzegovina, the EU has been working closely with UN agencies, other humanitarian organisations and the Bosnian authorities to meet the humanitarian needs of the most vulnerable refugees and migrants.